Caltech-IPAC/firefly/docs/firefly-api-overview.md

 ##### **firefly.action.dispatchAddRegionEntry** method

-`firefly.action.dispatchAddRegionEntry(regionId, regionChanges)` - add region data to the given region layer
+`firefly.action.dispatchAddRegionEntry(regionId, regionChanges, plotId=[], layerTitle='', selectMode = {})` - add region data to the given region layer

 | Parameter  | Type | Description |
 | ---------- | ---- | ----------- |
 | regionId | string | region layer id |
 | regionChanges | array | an array of strings, each describing a ds9 region |

+Other parameters are optional drawing layer creation parameters, similar to those of `firefly.action.dispatchCreateRegionLayer`.
+It is possible to create region layer by adding the first region to it.

 ##### **firefly.action.dispatchRemoveRegionEntry** method